nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 #### Mapping output data

-Once we got the tracking information for our package, we may want to have a different structure that meets our app needs.
+Once we get the tracking information for our package, we may want to have a different structure that meets the needs of our application.
 You can map the results as defined:

 ```json
 {